Douglas Miners

-The Douglas Miners were a short–lived minor league baseball team based in Douglas, Arizona in 1915.
-The Miners briefly played in the 1915 season as members of the Class D level Rio Grande Association, before folding during the season.
-The Miners played home minor league games at 10th Street Park.
+The Douglas Miners were a short lived minor league baseball team based in Douglas, Arizona.
+The Douglas Miners played briefly in the 1915 season as charter members of the Class D level Rio Grande Association, before folding during the season.

+The Miners played home minor league games at 10th Street Park in Douglas.

 History

-The 1915 Las Cruces Farmers became charter members of the six–team Class D level Rio Grande Association.
+The 1915 Douglas Miners team was formed and became charter members of the six–team Class D level Rio Grande Association to begin the season.
 The league started the season with the Albuquerque Dukes, El Paso Mackmen, Las Cruces Farmers, Phoenix Senators and Tucson Old Pueblos joining Douglas as charter member franchises.

-After beginning league play on April 27, 1915, the Miners folded on May 24, 1915.
+After beginning league play on April 27, 1915, the Douglas Miners folded on May 24, 1915.
 The Douglas and Las Cruces Farmers teams were both dropped from the league on May 24, 1915, due to financial difficulties.
-The teams' records were 5–13 and 5–14 respectively.
+Douglas had compiled a record of 5–13 when the franchise folded.
+The Las Cruces Farmers and 5–14.
+The two teams were at the botton of the league standings at the time they were both folded.

-Douglas compiled their 5–13 record while playing under manager Bill Quigley.
+Douglas compiled their 5–13 record while playing their partial season under the direction of manager Bill Quigley.

-The league continued play with four teams, but folded before the end of the 1915 season.
-The Rio Grande Association permanently folded on July 5, 1915, with the Phoenix Senators in 1st place.
+The Rio Grande Association continued play with four teams, but the league itself folded before the end of the 1915 season.
+The Rio Grande Association permanently folded on July 5, 1915, with the Phoenix Senators team in first place.

-Douglas, Arizona was without a minor league baseball franchise until 1948.
+ADouglas, Arizona was without a minor league baseball franchise until 1948.
 Douglas partnered with neighboring Bisbee, Arizona to form the Bisbee-Douglas Miners of the 1948 Arizona-Texas League.